yardinternet/relay/README.md

 ## About

-The plugin is designed to be used with our [Hub](https://www.verdant.studio/documentation/hub/) or any other monitoring tool that can consume the data exposed by the plugin.
+The plugin is designed to be used with [Hub](https://github.com/verdant-studio/hub) or any other monitoring tool that can consume the data exposed by the plugin.

 ## Features